Champaign County Public Defender

 • No. If you are questioned by law enforcement, it is essential to keep in mind the Miranda warnings: "You have the right to remain silent; anything you say can and may be used against you in court; you have the right to an attorney before and during any questioning; if you cannot afford an attorney, one will be appointed to assist you."
 State clearly, and politely, that you wish to have an attorney present before and during any questioning.
 If law enforcement continues to question you after you have requested an attorney, repeat your request for an attorney and otherwise remain silent.

 • For everyone going to court on their first appearance, the judge will tell you the criminal charge and the possible sentence if convicted.
-The judge will ask what you want to do about a lawyer hire your own, ask for a Public Defender or represent yourself).
-If you are in jail, the judge will take up the issue of bond - that is, what amount of money you may need to be released.
+The judge will ask what you want to do about a lawyer hire your own, ask for a Public Defender or represent yourself.
+If you are in jail, the judge will take up the issue of pretrial release.
 Most people plead not guilty at their first appearance and the matter is set for a pretrial date in the future.

 • Every courtroom has different pretrial dates.These are when the judge goes down the list of cases and asks the attorneys (prosecutors and defense attorneys) what is happening with the case.At pretrial, the matters are generally set for a trial date, a plea date or continued to the next pretrial date which is usually a month later.Talk to your attorney about the specifics of your case since some judges will take pleas on pretrial days, etc.